Unique Risk Series – Article 2 out of 3

 Now, I know this article was a bit complicated and you’re probably thinking, “Mad Fientist, all this theory is great but now I don’t want to invest in the market at all because it seems too difficult.
 How do I know which stocks to buy?
 How can I borrow and lend at the risk-free rate?”

 I understand your concerns.
-Next time, in the final article of this series, it will all become clear and I promise, the practical application of all of this theory is shockingly simple.
+Next time, in the final article of this series, it will all become clear and I promise, the practical application of all of this theory is incredibly simple.
 In fact, my conclusions will most likely be similar to investment advice you have heard many times before.
 The only difference is, now you’ll have a better understanding of the financial theory supporting the advice and may feel more confident to act on it.

 If you have any questions about what has already been covered, feel free to ask in the comments.
 Otherwise, give that calculator of yours a much needed rest and I’ll see you next time for the grand finale of the Unique Risk series!